-If this maple is calling your name (and I totally understand), head on over to Amazon to grab a three-year-old live tree.
+If this maple is calling your name (and I totally understand), head on over to Maple Ridge Nursery to grab a tree in a one- or three-gallon container.

 If you want a lacy, green A. palmatum Japanese maple that you can grow in a container or a small area, ‘Viridis’ is an excellent choice.

 It only grows to six feet tall and wide, but can easily be pruned to stay about four feet tall and three feet wide.
 Its growth habit is a gracefully mounding cascade.